fable-compiler/Fable/import/react-native-image-picker/README.md

 ...

 let p = createEmpty<ImagePickerOptions>
-p.title <- unbox "Meter device"
+p.title <- Some "Meter device"
-p.allowsEditing <- unbox true
+p.allowsEditing <- Some true

 IP.ImagePicker.showImagePicker(p, fun result ->
     if not result.didCancel then